adityakamalsharma/to-do-FOR-OSCP-ATTACK_MACHINE/zshell_scripts.md

 # === 2.
 Install 'thefuck' (Optional) ===
+info "Installing 'thefuck' via pip3..."
+# Fix for "externally-managed-environment" error on modern Debian/Kali systems
+# We use the --break-system-packages flag as it's a global utility install.
-info "Installing 'thefuck' via pip3..." if ! sudo pip3 install -U thefuck; then
+if ! sudo pip3 install -U thefuck --break-system-packages; then
     warn "Failed to install 'thefuck'.
-Continuing without it." fi
+Continuing without it.
+If you want 'thefuck', run: sudo pip3 install -U thefuck --break-system-packages" fi

 # === 3.
 Define .zshrc Configuration ===